 There are a slew of advantages associated with tankless water heater installation.
 In looking at each of these benefits, you will have a much easier time deciding whether or not a tankless water heater is right for you and your family.

 One of the biggest benefits offered by tankless water heaters is found in energy efficiency.
-For homes that use an average of 41 gallons or less of hot water daily, a tankless water heater can seriously cut energy costs.
+For homes that use an average of 41 gallons or less of hot water daily, they can seriously cut energy costs.
 Specifically, a tankless water heater can be 24 to 34 percent more efficient than standard storage-tank water heaters for these homes.

 For larger households using 86 gallons of water or more per day, tankless water heaters can be 8 to 14 percent more energy efficient.
-The homeowners that are most benefitted by the installation of a tankless water heater, however, are those that elect to install one at each consecutive hot water outlet.
+The homeowners that are most benefitted by their installation, however, are those that elect to install one at each consecutive hot water outlet.
 This results in energy savings of 27 percent to 50 percent!